bellac429/TestScoreCalculator/README.md

 * Design ResultsPage according to backend results for each test
 * add PDF export function
 * Change upload button to only allow csv and excel formats
-* Test to make sure test and grade-level fields are required

 ### Backend
 * recieve season value from form data